Australia Mortgage Stress 2026 — The RBA Has Now Hiked Three Times. Here’s How Many Households Are at Risk.

 According to Roy Morgan Research, 24.9 per cent of Australian mortgage holders — approximately 1.317 million people — were considered “at risk” of mortgage stress in February 2026.
 That figure rose after the March hike to an estimated 26.6 per cent, or 1.41 million people.

-A further 789,000 households are classified as “extremely at risk” — meaning even paying interest-only would consume too large a share of their income.
+A further 789,000 households were classified as “extremely at risk” as of March — meaning even paying interest-only would consume too large a share of their income.
+With a third hike now confirmed, that figure is expected to rise further.

 How Much More Are Households Paying?